uva-iai/uva-iai.github.io/README.md

 - learn how to present their research
 - connect with other researchers

-We currently offer a mentorship scheme for students of the UvA AI masters program.
 Mentees are likely to come from structural minorities, including but not limited to:

 - female gendered and gender minorities,